yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

                |        |              |       |
  create --------> start ----------------> stop --------> remove
 ```
-**Minimum requirement for the environment**: In order for the lifecycle hooks
+In order for the lifecycle hooks to function as expected, the `Exec` call
-to function as expected, the `Exec` call will need access to the mount
+will need access to the container's filesystem.

-namespaces.
+### Extensibility

+There are several dimensions for container runtime extensibility.
+ - Host OS (e.g., Linux)
+ - PodSandbox isolation mechanism (e.g., namespaces or VM)
+ - PodSandbox OS (e.g., Linux)

+As mentioned previously, this proposal will only address the Linux based
+PodSandbox and containers.
+All Linux-specific configuration will be grouped
+into one field.
+A container runtime is required to enforce all configuration
+applicable to its platform, and should return an error otherwise.
+The only
+exception is the configuration that applies only to a certain PodSandbox
+isolation mechanism (e.g., namespaces).

 ## Alternatives